quicwg/base-drafts/draft-ietf-quic-transport.md

 is valid for the new path.
 For instance, an endpoint might infer that a change in only the client's port number is likely indicative of a NAT rebinding, meaning that the new path is likely to have similar bandwidth and round-trip time.
 This determination might be a heuristic and is likely to be imperfect.
-Implementations are advised to be cautious when using previous values on the new path.
 If the determination is incorrect, the congestion controller and the RTT estimator are expected to adapt to the new path.
+Generally, implementations are advised to be cautious when using previous values on a new path.

 There may be apparent reordering at the receiver when an endpoint sends data and probes from/to multiple addresses during the migration period, since the two